-For those SBDCs operating separate International Trade Centers (ITCs), Technology Centers or other specialty centers as part of the Cooperative Agreement, the Proposal must identify each Service Center's specialty designation.
+For those SBDCs operating separate International Trade Centers (ITCs), as part of the Cooperative Agreement, the Proposal must identify each Service Center's specialty designation.
 An Applicant may substitute its own forms or spreadsheets in place of the SBDC Budget Justification Worksheet so long as it includes all of the information requested in Section 4.1.2.3.